On the equality between the infimum obtained by solving various Plateau's problem: Introduction and notation

-In this paper, we will show that the infimum values for the Plateau's problem with the homological boundary conditions coincide if the homology theories satisfy the seven axiom of Eilenberg and Steenrod, and that value also coincides with the infimum value in the corresponding size minimizing problem when $G=\mathbb{Z}$.
+In this paper, we will show that the infimum values for the Plateau's problem with the homological boundary conditions coincide if the homologies satisfy the seven axioms of Eilenberg and Steenrod \cite{ES:1945,ES:1952} and the additivity axiom \cite{Milnor:1962}, and that value also coincides with the infimum value in the corresponding size minimizing problem for integral currents when $G=\mathbb{Z}$, see Theorem \ref{thm:hequ} and Corollary \ref{co:scequ} for details.
 Let us introduce some notation.
-A real valued function on a metric space is called of class Baire 1, if it is a limit of a sequence of continuous functions.
+A real-valued function on a metric space is called of class Baire 1, if it is a pointwise limit of a sequence of continuous functions.
 For any set $E\subseteq \mathbb{R}^n$, the $d$-dimensional Hausdorff measure $\HM^d(E)$ is defined by